Ghalileo/Python-PassPhrase-gen/README.md

   [URL]

   # User Story
-  As a user living in the digital age, I NEED a secure password which is unique I will remember
+  As a user living in the digital age, I NEED a secure password which is unique and memorable.

   # Contribution
   Oseghale, Ghalileo, Oli